open-forest-observatory/tree-species-prediction/README.md

 - `1_compute_CHM.py`: This computes a canopy height model from the digital terrain model (DTM) and digital surface model (DSM) produced by photogrammetry.
 It requires that [rioxarray](https://corteva.github.io/rioxarray/stable/installation.html) be installed.
 - `2_tree_detection.py`: This detects trees in the CHM representation.
 The [Tree Detection Framework](https://github.com/open-forest-observatory/tree-detection-framework) must be installed.
 - `3_match_field_drone.py`: Install [spatial-utils](https://github.com/open-forest-observatory/spatial-utils) with the exception of the `poetry install` step.
 Then run `conda install scikit-learn`.
 Finally, from within the `spatial-utils` repository, run `poetry install`.
-- `add_field_attributes_to_drone.py`: This can be run with the tree-detection-framework dependencies.
-It performs matching between the field trees and drone-detected trees.
+- `09_add_field_attributes_to_drone.py`: This can be run with the tree-detection-framework dependencies.
+It performs matching between the field trees and drone-detected trees to add attributes from the field trees to the drone crowns.
+It also performs plot level filtering to remove plots with imprecisely registered reference data, low detection recall, or a high hardwood fraction.
+And at the tree level it removes dead trees and trees shorter than 10m.

 ## Training
 ### Work in Progress